 Minimum inventory levels represents a level of stock that is normal to have on hand to prepare you for a variety of situations.
 Minimum levels are the most important, since maximum levels may be affected by seasonality or promotions.
 When your inventory stock falls below the predetermined minimum levels, you know it’s time to order more.
 Ideally, you’ll typically order the quantity that will get you back at minimum levels.
 The levels will vary by product and are based on how quickly the item sells and how long it takes to get it back in stock.
 Setting minimum levels requires setting up KPIs in the software, so you understand what these levels should be, and how they might change throughout the year.
 Once you know what they are, you can set up alerts in the business intelligence solution so you can automate the process of ordering new stock.

 Use a single source of truth for inventory management

-Companies need to leverage all inventory data so this means connecting data from the warehouse via r what the warehouse guys are picking and pulling and what inventory has arrived.
+Companies need to leverage all inventory data so this means connecting data from the warehouse via radio frequency scanners or equivalent so the data represents what the warehouse guys are picking and pulling and what inventory has arrived.
 It is necessary to also include all the transactions from the ERP – what has been ordered and what has been paid for, so that anyone across the organization can find and see it.
 A single source of truth will allow all you people to make confident decisions about inventory and maintain strong relationships with suppliers.